safinsingh/wxx/posts/promise-race.md

 ---
-title: 'Using racing promises as a timeout'
+title: "Using racing promises as a timeout"
-date: '2021-02-04'
+date: "2021-02-04"
 ---

 Here's a cool little snippet I came across on [LogRocket's Blog](https://blog.logrocket.com/when-to-use-never-and-unknown-in-typescript-5e4d6c5799ad/) the other day: